tayloraburgess/tayloraburgess.github.io/audio.md

 title: Audio
 permalink: /audio/
 ---
-This is a short discography of completed audio recordings I've worked on.
+This is a short discography of completed recordings I've worked on.

-I'd love to take on new work, so you hear anything interesting and want to discuss a project, [get in touch](mailto:tayloraburgess@gmail.com).
+I'd love to take on new projects, so if you hear anything interesting and want to discuss an idea, [get in touch](mailto:tayloraburgess@gmail.com).

 ##### Personal Work: